List of Logical

 proposes that since a little of something is good, more must be better (or

-that if cutting down on something is good, none at all is even better).
+that if less of something is good, none at all is even better).
 E.g., "If

 eating an apple a day is good for you, eating an all-apple diet is even

-better!" or "If a low salt diet prolongs your life, a zero-salt diet should
+better!" or "If a low fat diet prolongs your life, a zero-fat diet should

 Analogy: The fallacy of incorrectly comparing one thing to another in order to draw a false conclusion.
 E.g., "Just

 like an alley cat needs to prowl, a